stacks-network/sbtc-developer-release/README.md

 > Note: This repo is still in early development and is not ready for production use.

-This repo contains, or will contain, packages that define sBTC primitives, signer components, helper tools such as `sbtc-cli`.
+This repo contains, or will contain, packages that define sBTC primitives, signer components, helper tools such as `sbtc-cli` and `devenv`.

 ## stacks-core